-CHIP payments for professional services are subject to the "competitive negotiation" requirements of the most recent version of the CHIP Recipients' Manual.
-These provisions apply, typically, to contracts with private consultants, engineers, and architects, and are not necessary when contracting with Regional Commissions.
+CHIP payments for professional services are subject to the "competitive negotiation" requirements of the most recent CHIP Recipients' Manual.
+These provisions typically apply to contracts with private consultants, engineers, and architects, but they are not necessary when contracting with regional commissions.
 Note, however, that RCs that wish to subcontract directly with private consultants must use the procedures in this section and follow the requirements of the CHIP Recipients' Manual before entering into subcontracts with private consultants.
-Alternately, the local government may contract with both an RC and private consultant provided the requirements herein are followed for the procurement of the private consultant.
+Alternatively, the local government may contract with both an RC and private consultant, provided the requirements herein are followed for procuring the private consultant.